kasperkhansen/kasperkhansen/README.md

 ## Hi there 👋

-## Currently studying Datamatiker at KEA in Copenhagen
+## Currently studying Datamatiker at EK in Copenhagen

 <!--
 **kasperkhansen/kasperkhansen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.